dongyangli/hackathon/README.md

 Recommended system: Desktope/Mobile

-The web application is [a here](https://github.com/user/repo/blob/branch/other_file.md)
+The web application is [here](https://github.com/user/repo/blob/branch/other_file.md)

 To run the code locally, you need to have python(2.7+) and Flask installed.
 Clone the repo and run `python app.py` in shell.
 Then open Safari and type in `localhost:5000`.